glycerine/spin_paxos/README.md

 atmosphere protects it from cosmic rays.
-The first sperm to wiggle through the zona pellucida causes a massive wave of calcium release to flash through the plasma of the oocyte, signalling (broadcasting to all receptors) on the entire egg surface that the first sperm has arrived, and inducing depolarization at the zona pellucida that locks out other sperm.
+The first sperm to wiggle through the zona pellucida causes a massive wave of calcium release to flash through the plasma of the oocyte, signaling (broadcasting to all receptors) on the entire egg surface that the first sperm has arrived, and inducing depolarization at the zona pellucida that locks out other sperm.
 This is called the fast block